First Steps – Information for international students

 Many private landlords will want to get to know their future tenants before signing a contract.
 We recommend that you contact landlords in the morning and arrange an appointment as soon as possible.
 It is common for several applicants to be invited to a viewing.
 If you are interested in a flat, you should contact the landlord immediately to arrange an appointment as the demand for accommodation is far greater than the availability.

 If you want to work as an intern at FAU or another organisation in Germany, you will need to apply for an internship yourself.
 FAU does not have an internship service.
 You will also need to find accommodation by yourself.
-See section 6 for the most important information on finding accommodation.

 Detailed information for incoming interns at FAU is available on our websites for international applicants.